-- Voltmeter-Models 1710 and 1810 have two voltmeters, one at the forward electrical panel for the electric trolling battery, and another on the dash indicating the voltage of the main engine start battery.
-See "Electrical Systems" for proper voltage readings under a variety of conditions. - Fuel Gauge-The fuel gauge indicates fuel level.
-Since boats are exposed to rough water conditions and varying trim, fuel gauges may provide inaccurate readings at times.
-It is always good to keep track of your running time as a double check against an inaccurate gauge.
+- 2. Voltmeter-Depending on which Cobra model you own, there may be either one or two voltmeters.
+One is mounted on the forward electrical panel for the electric trolling motor battery, and the other is on the instrument panel where it indicates the voltage of the main engine start battery.
+See "Electrical Systems" for proper voltage readings under a variety of conditions. - 3.
+Fuel Gauge-The fuel gauge indicates fuel level.
+Since boats are exposed to rough water conditions and varying degrees of trim, fuel gauges may provide inaccurate readings at times.
+It is always good to keep track of your running time as a double check against an inaccurate gauge. - 4.
+Compass-Your boat may come equipped with a compass for use in marine navigation.
+Many factors affect the operation of your compass, such as local magnetic variation and deviation (induced needle deflection caused by metal components and the operation of electrical equipment aboard your boat).
+Each compass must be "swung" (compensated) to adjust for individual boat characteristics, and for the particular compass installation.
+It is vitally important, therefore, that you have your compass professionally swung before using it for marine navigation.
+Your Cobra dealer can refer you to local shops that perform this work.